dkeshri/Study/Backend/dotnet/IOT/IOTConcept/DataSync/Dkeshri.DataSync.DBChangeEmitter/README.md

 ## How to use

-This package uses the `IServiceCollection` to setup.
-There is an Extension `AddDataSyncDbChangeEmitter` Method is use to setup.
+This package uses the `IServiceCollection` for setup.
+An extension method, `AddDataSyncDbChangeEmitter`, is provided to configure the package.

-You need to provide Message Broker Details (like `rabbitMq`) and `MsSql` Connection details to work this package.
+To use this package, you need to supply the connection details for both the message broker (e.g., RabbitMQ) and the MSSQL database.

+* To configure the database, the library offers the `AddDataLayer` method.
+For message broker configuration, you need to include the [Dkeshri.MessageQueue.RabbitMq](https://www.nuget.org/packages/Dkeshri.MessageQueue.RabbitMq) package and then call AddRabbitMqServices on the config.MessageBroker property.

+> In the future, the library will support multiple message brokers and databases.
+However, currently, it supports only RabbitMQ as the message broker and MSSQL as the database.

 ```csharp
 services.AddDataSyncDbChangeEmitter((config) =>